 Congratulations!!!

-Your crochet Mini Grinch amigurumi Christmas Ornament is ready!
+Your mini Grinch amigurumi is ready!

 I hope you enjoy this pattern!
 If you have any questions or comments, leave them in the comment box below.